Try Some, Buy Some: Single release

 Apple Records issued "Try Some, Buy Some" backed by "Tandoori Chicken" on 16 April 1971 in Britain (as Apple 33).
 The US release took place on 19 April (as Apple 1832).
 Ronnie gave several interviews to the UK music press to promote the single.
 She told Symes that it took a long time to learn and understand the song, adding: "I love the record.
 It's completely different for me; it's more of a music thing than vocal."

 Billboard magazine's reviewer described "Try Some, Buy Some" as a "powerful production ballad" that had "all the ingredients to break through big", while stating that Ringo Starr and Eric Clapton had contributed to the record.
 Cash Box said the "mere snatch of a song" was transformed into a "mighty four-minute track by virtue of an astounding production from Phil Spector and George Harrison", and that their achievement was then "sentimentally upstaged" by Ronnie reprising the wordless vocalisations of the Ronettes' "Be My Baby".
+Record World said that it is "lavishly produced" and described it as "hit stuff."
 In his contemporary review for The Times, Richard Williams deemed it "a monster piece of orchestral pop, the equal of almost anything Spector produced in his great period", but concluded: "sadly it will probably prove to be too 'weird' for today's market.
 Sometimes I'd swear that we're going backwards."
 Symes endorsed it in Disc and Music Echo as a "terrific first solo single".